 We are a sleep-deprived nation and it’s time to make sleep a priority.
-Lack of sleep not only makes you groggy and foggy – it makes you fat.
+Lack of sleep not only makes you groggy and foggy – it makes you hold onto weight.
 Wondering why?
 Hormones gone wild!

 Lack of sleep triggers the release of too much cortisol, the stress hormone.
 This stress hormone actually cues your body to hold on to fat and increases sugar cravings – a bad combo!